 Cancer of the uterine cervix (cervical cancer) is caused by an uncontrolled growth of cells in the cervix.
 The cervix is the narrowed lower portion of a woman’s uterus (womb).
 It is shaped like a cone and connects the uterus to the vagina.
 The uterine cervix is often referred to as the neck of the womb.

 Since the introduction of the cervical screening programme in the UK, rates of cervical cancer have decreased.
-Cervical cancer is now the eleventh most common type of cancer in women in the UK and accounts for 2% of all new cancer cases in women.
+Cervical cancer is now the fifteenth most common type of cancer in women in the UK and accounts for less than 1% of all new cancer cases in women.
+Death from cervical cancer is very rare in the UK with an incidence of 2.2 deaths per 100,000 in the population.
 However, in developing nations without screening programmes cervical cancer is still a very serious health problem and cervical cancer continues to be the second most common type of cancer in women worldwide (after breast cancer).

 Vaccination against HPV was introduced in the UK in 2008, but it will be many years before this reduces cervical cancer incidence further.
 Vaccination does not prevent all types of cervical cancer so vaccinated women are still advised to undergo regular screening.

 Almost all (80-90%) of cervical cancers are squamous cell carcinomas.
 These occur in the flattened cells that cover the cervix, known as squamous cells.
 Most other cases are adenocarcinomas, rising from glandular cells of the upper cervix.
 A few cervical cancers are mixtures of both types.